ignc-research/arena-rosnav-3D/docs/Installation.md

 ````
 Note: if you use zsh replace bash with zsh in the commands

-* Install ros geometry2 and geometry2 from source (compiled with python3)
+  * Install ros geometry and geometry2 from source (compiled with python3)

 The official ros only support tf2 with python2.
 In order to make the *tf* work in python3, its necessary to compile it with python3.
 Run the following commands in the terminal:
 ```